-Financial assistance is made available to qualified students in three ways: through scholarships provided by the State Legislature and a limited number from private sources, work-aid, and student loans.
+Financial assistance is made available to eligible students through scholarships provided by the State Legislature and a limited number from private sources, work-aid, grants, and student loans.
+All funds are administered by the Scholarship Committee.

-State Scholarships.
+State Scholarships

 The State Legislature makes available annually scholarship funds to be distributed to Delaware students who need financial aid.
-The amount given each student depends upon the need, department, and scholastic standing of the individual.
-This fund is administered by the Scholarship Committee.
+The amount given each student depends upon the need and the scholastic standing of the individual.
+Students entering in the fall must apply by July 15 and those entering in the spring by December 15.

+Financial Grants-In-Aid

-Financial Grants in Aid.
-A limited number of work-aid assignments are awarded each year to deserving students who would otherwise not be in a position to finance their College obligation.
-Students who desire such assistance should write to the Director of Student Personnel and file application for the job desired not later than September 1.
+A limited number of work-aid assignments are awarded each year to deserving students.
+Students who desire such assistance should write to the Dean of Students and file application for the job desired not later than July 15 for fall assignments and December 15 for spring jobs.